-Listen to this interview I give to find out why this is harmful and why you do not want AC current running through you.
+Watch the video above to find out why this is harmful and why you do not want AC current running through you.
 And remember when you see people using a multimeter to measure AC current, it’s a trick — they are not talking about grounding at all.
 Grounding is a natural flow between the earth and our bodies which is a DC current.

 5. Is there anything I can do to enhance grounding?

 Yes!
 There are several things you can do to make your body even more conductive and ready to ground: